Code4HR/hrt-bus-api/README.md

     ```

 ### Scripts
 If you would like to develop the scripts, you will need your own MongoDB instance.
-I recommend [MongoLab](https://mongolab.com/welcome/).
+I recommend [mLab](https://mLab.com/).
 If you just want to work on the web app, feel free to skip the part about the scripts.
-Read-only access is provided to a MongoDB instance that is being populated with real-time bus data.
+Ask someone on the team for read-only access to our production MongoDB instance.

 ### Web App

 1. Set MongoDB URI (substitue your own MongoDB instance if you have one)

     ```
-    $ export MONGO_URI=mongodb://hrt_web_app:cfa@ds045897.mongolab.com:45897/hrt
+    $ export MONGO_URI=mongodb://<MONGODB_URI>
     ```
     -OR-  for Windows
     ```
-    $ set MONGO_URI=mongodb://hrt_web_app:cfa@ds045897.mongolab.com:45897/hrt
+    $ set MONGO_URI=mongodb://<MONGODB_URI>
     ```
 2. Change to the web directory and run the flask app